 The DJ’s that I actually watched I have shown in green.

 It was my first time to Show DC Arena and is a fairly big place, although I did imagine it to be bigger.

 The atmosphere was electric!
 These guys really know how to run an amazing show.

-The organisation was great, very professional and all with a happy face.
+The organization was great, very professional and all with a happy face.
 I didn’t see any trouble whilst there.
 Everyone was there to party and have a good time!

-The staff were some what surprised I only ordered coke, water and the odd red-bull, since I quit drinking alcohol over 6-months ago.
+The staff was somewhat surprised I only ordered a coke, water, and the odd red-bull, since I quit drinking alcohol over 6-months ago.